miachm/Pacman/README.md

 # Pacman
-This is game remake of classic Pacman in C++.
+This is a remake of the classic Pacman in C++.
 It was developed in the summer of 2014 as proof of concept.

 # Compile
 Instructions: